isomerpages/govtech-gobusiness-main/_e-services/08e-training-and-accreditation.md

 ---
-title: Trade marks and IP
+title: Training and accreditation
-permalink: /govt-e-services/trade-marks-and-ip
+permalink: /e-services/training-and-accreditation
 third_nav_title: Growth and Expansion
 ---

-#### Trade marks and IP
+#### Training and accreditation

 | **No** | **Agency** | **e-Service Name** |
 | -- | -- | -- |